saurabhdjha/Spring-Data-REST-Demo/README.txt

 Spring Data and REST API crud APP

-Ceating a Spring Boot Application using Spring Data with REST API support.
+Creating a Spring Boot Application using Spring Data with REST API support.
 --------------------------------------------------------------------------
 Aim: to learn about Spring Data and REST API.
 There are 2 entities in this project, Customer and Admin.